 - buildings and structures

-- or other unique scenarios related to the specific application and laying condition.
+- or other unique scenarios related to the specific application and laying conditions.

-In conjunction with selecting the correct pipe wall thickness for the depth of the buried pipeline, we will also look at selecting the correct trench type for the pipeline.
+In conjunction with selecting the appropriate pipe wall thickness for the pipeline's burial depth, we will also consider the appropriate trench type.
 We’ll also discuss trench types and what their role is in the proper installation of ductile iron pipe later in this blog.

-When examining what is called the surface load factor, a calculation is performed to predict how the wheel load (the weight of an object, typically a vehicle) at the surface is transmitted and distributed through the soil to the pipeline.
+When examining the surface load factor, a calculation is performed to predict how the wheel load (the weight of an object, typically a vehicle) at the surface is transmitted and distributed through the soil to the pipeline.

-Without getting into the complex details of the equation, it essentially predicts how the weight of the load will be distributed over a 3-foot section of the buried pipeline.
+Without getting into the complex details of the equation, it essentially predicts how the load's weight will be distributed over a 3-foot section of the buried pipeline.

 Various parts of the equation take these factors into account: